 10.2.8.
-An "assembly" consists of no more than three members that are connected together in the staging yards during timed construction and must remain connected.
-Exception: Fasteners in an assembly are not required to be installed in a staging yard.
+An "assembly" consists of no more than three members that are connected together with fasteners in the staging yards during timed construction.
 An assembly must not be modified after it leaves the staging yard.
+Exception: After an assembly is in its final position, the nuts on the fasteners may be tightened, additional nuts may be added to fasteners, and fasteners may be removed temporarily and reinstalled in the same holes.

 10.2.9.
-A "constructed portion" consists of connected members and assemblies that are in their final positions.
+A "constructed portion" consists of connected members and assemblies.
 A constructed portion may consist of several entities that are not contiguous.
-A bridge must be constructed by first placing members or assemblies in their final positions on the footings or on the temporary pier (i.e. these become the initial constructed portion), then successively connecting individual members and assemblies to enlarge the constructed portion.
-Outside the staging yards connections may be made only to the constructed portion.
+A bridge must be constructed by first placing members or assemblies in their final positions on the footings or on the temporary pier (if one is used).
+These become the initial constructed portion.
+Then additional members and assemblies are successively connected to the constructed portion to enlarge it.
+Outside the staging yards connections must be made only to the constructed portion.